Single Transfer

 This functionality enables you to create a virtual account on behalf of your customers.
 The assigned account number is unique to each customer.

 A transfer recipient is a beneficiary on your integration that you can send money to.
-Before sending money to your customer, you need to collect their details first, then use their details to .
+Before sending money to your customer, you need to collect their details first, then use their details to create a transfer recipient.
 We support different recipients in different countries:

 When you send this request, if there are no errors, the response comes back with a pending status, while the transfer is being processed.